 Susan Kirkpatrick, PMP, CSSBB

-Deliver what the business actually needs
+Deliver what the business needs

 A high percentage of projects fail because they don’t deliver what the business needs.
 Even when you have that nice 400-page requirements document that was signed off on, it does not mean everyone understands what is being delivered.